 - That finding can trigger more scans, biopsies, and anxiety that could have been avoided.

 At Fishtown Medicine, we act as the interpreter.
 If you choose to do a boutique scan, we review the raw report to help you separate signal from noise.
-We have seen patients spend a year in fear over a finding that was, in the end, completely benign.
+We have seen patients spend a year in fear over a finding that was, in the end, harmless.

 Guidance from the clinic